[?] Subscribe To This Site

 Are there any power lines, phone lines, or other utility lines above?
 Stay a minimum of twenty feet away.
 How about below?
 If you have buried utilities, you will want to avoid planting your lovely new tree on a utility easement because it will be subject to removal if utility work must be done!
 You can call your local Miss Utility to have your lines marked.
 Also avoid your own irrigation and in-ground lighting lines.

 Is it a moist or dry location?
 Most evergreens prefer an acidic, gravelly, or sandy loam or a dry clay.
 Match the trees requirements to the locations you are considering.
 Ask the staff at the plant nursery for more information if necessary.
+Giving your Christmas Tree the proper care begins with good selection for your site.

 Do you want to have it in a location where you can enjoy it from your window, when it is covered in the first flurries of snow in the following years?
 Perhaps you will decorate with lights, or hang cranberries and popcorn from it’s boughs.
 With only one tree, you can start a new family tradition.

-How to choose the healthiest tree
+How to choose the healthiest Christmas tree

 Choosing a live Christmas tree—there are a few basic rules to follow: